-As an emerging scholar, Yao Kahlil's research draws from the disciplines of Theatre Performance, Transantional Studies and Media Study.
-With influences such as Artists Kara Walker, Nick Cave and Playwrights Lorraine Hansberry, August Wilson & Dominique Morriseau, his interdisciplinary work strives to explore the performativity of Identity Politics and uses
+As an emerging scholar, Yao Kahlil's research draws from the disciplines of Theatre Performance, Africana & American Studies and Art.
+With influences such as Artists Kara Walker, Nick Cave, Teching Hsu and Playwrights Lorraine Hansberry, and August Wilson, his installations strive to explore origin stories and themes of intra-racial experience, transracial experience, and concealed identity in performance.
+Social experiments are fused into the fabric of his art.

 "With the current state of global pandemic, isolation and quarantine, practitioners of theatre and art are placed in an unprecedented and unique position of relying on technology to reach audiences in ways not previously, thoroughly understood.
 This is where the creativity of true artists is sharpened, and great new forms of pedagogy and performance are birthed.
 I hope to be part of that movement."